Baltoli/project-docs/notes/log.md

 * Using previously instead of eventually seems to fix the deadlock problem on the lock automata.
 Also added a check to make sure that acquire calls go "F...FT" only.
+* Using two or more locks: I think strict mode might be a problem here.
+How to fix this?